shadow9owo/xtHUNT/docs/Story.md

 story:

-this games story revolves around the themes of corruption in state and corruption in new day and old day religion
+this games story revolves around the themes of corruption in state and

+corruption in new day and old day religion

+basically the games about a town being over ran with fanatics (aka as a sekta)

+//inspired by some fanatics attacking me for no reason

+satarical commentary on corruption

 { is subject to change }
 Characters :